 - Deterioration (or potential for deterioration) of both accessible and inaccessible structural elements.

-- The Licensed Professional Engineer's knowledge of the causes of structural deterioration in similar buildings.
+- The Licensed Professional Engineer's knowledge of the causes of structural deterioration in similar homes and buildings.

-- How the loads are supported within the house or building.
+- How the loads are supported within the home or building.

 - Are any structural members leaning, and does that leaning impact load bearing capacity.